atre/it-for-kids/docs/README.md

       - Some local successful startups

 - #### Survival skills
-  - You can not live productive without basic IT skills - that's a fact
+  - You can not live productive life without basic IT skills - that's a fact
   - About IT and travel - NFC, wending machines, automation etc
   - Basic knowledge
-    - > When you eat bread you know this is just some flour, eggs and water.
+  > *When you eat bread `you know` it is made of just some flour, salt and water.
 When you use your iPhone - you are in a freaking magical world.
-That's a no-way!
+That's a no-way!*

 - #### Recap
-  - **IT is a future and basic IT education is a must-have for a modern children**
+  - **IT is a future and basic IT education is a must-have for modern children**

 > ### ☕️ break
 >